Aspiration, Inspiration, Motivation... AIM

 - Referral to other support services on and off campus

 Students who receive assistance from Student Disability Services, students from economically disadvantaged families (including low income youth and adults), students preparing for non-traditional fields, single parents (including single pregnant women), English learners (homes in which English is the second language), homeless individuals, youth who are in or have aged out of the foster care system, and youth with parents on active duty in the armed forces.
-Students enrolled in Associative of Arts or Associate of Science programs are not eligible.
+Students enrolled in Associate of Arts or Associate of Science programs are not eligible.

 To remain eligible for services you must:

 - Return books and completed attendance cards provided by the AIM center by the end of the semester.

 - Be enrolled in a Career Technology Education (CTE) program other than transfer AA or AS.

 - Be enrolled in courses outside of transitional studies (031 and 032 courses).